Programs & Services

-At Edelweiss Private Academy, Reading, Spelling, Writing, Math and Language Understanding skills are taught through Direct Instruction.
+At Edelweiss Private Academy, reading, spelling, writing, math and comprehension skills are taught through evidence based Direct Instruction programs.
 Direct Instruction is an explicit teaching method that involves teachers giving specific instructions to deliver lessons.
 Skills and concepts are taught through demonstration and action, which are regularly reviewed and practised until fully mastered.
-Your student will be placed in the individualized or group Direct Instruction class, based on his/her needs.
+Students will be placed in Direct Instruction groups based on his/her grade and skill level.

 Physical Education and Yoga Program

 Physical fitness is so important for a child’s overall health, body, and mind.
 In an effort to help our students develop a healthy lifestyle, EPA provides a thorough physical education program.
-Students participate in daily physical activities (DPA), daily outside sports and play, weekly physical education classes in the gym, and weekly yoga and recreational swimming.
+Students participate in daily physical activities , daily outside sports and play, weekly physical education classes , weekly yoga and recreational swimming.
 Physical activity is a great way to manage stress.

 There are several benefits gained from yoga.
 Yoga helps students with emotional regulation.
 Students learn breathing exercises and poses to help them relax, focus, and develop mindfulness.